byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

 # Conda
 `Conda` was developed by the developers of `numpy`.
 The web suggests it was done to solve problems that python, venv, and pip alone could not handle.
 And, it works with other languages besides python, something the `numpy` developers thought important.

 It is claimed to be a more full-featured containerization technology compared to `venv` in that nothing is shared, nothing is installed into system areas on your machine but everything lives in the environments themselves.

-And, it can containerize things other than python installations.
+Some terminology:
+- `Anaconda` is a data science distribution which includes the `conda` environment/package manager, and a large set of data science tools and modules.
+- `Miniconda` is just the `conda` environment/package manager plus a small set of python base packages.
+We will be installing that.
+- The `conda` tool is the environment/package manager we will use from `Miniconda`.

-To get and install Conda:
+To get and install `Miniconda`:
 ```
-# Get a copy of the conda installer
+# Get a copy of the miniconda installer
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

+# Install miniconda.
-# Install conda, type yes to all questions (even the ones with No as the default answer).
-This will modify .bashrc for conda usage.
+# Type yes to all questions (even the ones with No as the default answer).
+# This will modify .bashrc for conda usage.
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 After doing the above you should restart your bash console so the changes to your `.bashrc` file can take effect.
+Or, you can simply do `source ~/.bashrc` to cause your shell to load the new stuff just put into `.bashrc`.

 Now, you can create environments like this:
 ```